TraceSpy is a pure .NET alternative to the very popular SysInternals DebugView tool.

 prov.WriteMessageEvent("hello", 0, 0);

 EventProvider - supported with .NET Framework 4 and higher - is located in the System.Diagnostics.Eventing namespace.
 The good news is these traces are supposed to be super fast, and they can even be left in production code.

 What's cool is you can now specialize TraceSpy for a given set of traces.
 Just uncheck the "Capture OutputDebugString events", define some ETW provider to capture, and you will now only get traces that you need!

 From the TraceSpy UI, you just need to configure the provider Guid, in the Options menu, like this:

 And add the provider Guid (the description is mandatory but not used today):

 One last note: for these traces to be read, TraceSpy must

-be started as Administrator (run under full UAC token).Things that are missing
+be started as Administrator (run under full UAC token).Update!
+New 2.1 version!

 I don't plan to add them since I never used them in DbgView in many years :-)

 - Kernel capture